Edited By : Renée Deveney

 Did You Know?

-Ozempic packaging contains an FDA-mandated boxed warning stating “Warning: Risk of Thyroid C-Cell Tumors” with information about the appearance of tumors in animal testing.
+Ozempic packaging contains an FDA-mandated boxed warning about the risk of thyroid tumors with information about the appearance of tumors in animal testing.

 Source: Novo Nordisk

-Formerly called black box warnings, a boxed warning is the highest level of safety warning the FDA can assign to a medication.
+Formerly called Black Box Warnings, a boxed warning is the highest safety warning the FDA can assign to a medication.
 It indicates that the drug may have serious side effects or pose a unique risk.

 Ozempic and Pancreatitis